-To do this they’re often put in charge of gathering the data you need, either through first-party systems (usually preferable) or purchased from a third party.
-Then they verify the data is trustworthy and “clean” before integrating it into your databases and comparing it with other information.
+To do this, they are frequently tasked with obtaining the data you want, either through first-party systems (usually preferred) or acquired from a third party.
+The data are then verified as trustworthy and “clean” before being integrated into your databases and compared to other information.

 Marketing analytics is a relatively well-developed discipline, though it continues to evolve on a constant basis.
 There are certainly far more data analysts than there currently are data scientists.
 Still, there remains a huge gap marketing analytics skills gap that leaves many organizations with empty seats that desperately need to be filled.

 Data science isn’t a brand new discipline, but it’s one that has only started taking off in popularity in recent years.
 Even so, it has already grown to be one of the most in-demand of all professional jobs, and data scientist recruiters are having a hard time finding enough talent to keep up with demand.

 Your data scientist staffing will typically yield experts more interested in predicting the future: upcoming seasonal cycles, unexpected demand spikes, potential competitive threats, etc. They also want to anticipate the effects of your current and planned marketing campaigns: the number of new customers expected from a new commercial, the effects of a new logo, the reaction to a brand announcement, etc.

 Data scientists are typically the ones who represent the data team at senior management meetings, announcing findings and displaying results for the benefit of their less data-savvy colleagues.
 They are also more likely to be involved in sophisticated data mining techniques, as well as the development of machine learning projects.

 Whether you plan to hire a long-term or short expert, knowing the difference between data science and analytics will save you time and resources.
 You don’t even have to do it alone.
 Top marketing executive recruiters will be able to answer any questions you may have and find you the right talent in no time.